 Gujarat is a state in Western India.
-The region is situated along the Arabian Sea and has the longest coastline in India of 1600 km (990 mi).
+The region is situated along the Arabian Sea.
 The state shares international border with Pakistan to the west.
 Gandhinagar is the capital of Gujarat while the largest city is Ahmedabad.

 Gujarat is known as the birth place of the freedom fighters Mahatma Gandhi and Vallabhbhai Patel who preached unity between all religions and became a worldwide figure for peaceful struggle.